Kagyu: Shangpa Kagyu

 For seven generations, the Shangpa Kagyu lineage remained a one-to-one transmission.
 Although there were a few temples and retreat centres in Tibet and Bhutan associated with the Shangpa transmission, it never really was established as an independent religious institution or sect.
 Rather, its teachings were transmitted down through the centuries by lamas belonging to many different schools.

 In the 20th century, the Shangpa teachings were transmitted by the first Kalu Rinpoche, who studied at Palpung Monastery, the seat of the Tai Situpa.

 Teaching and practice

 View

-There are various Kagyu presentations of the right philosophical view depending on the specific lineage.
+Kagyu expositions of the 'right philosophical view' vary depending on the lineage.